Chris Mears (diver): 2014–2015

 Mears spent the beginning of the year recovering from an ankle injury at the Team GB Intensive Rehabilitation Facility at Bisham Abbey and so did not compete at 2014 National Cup in Southend.
 He also missed the first two legs of the 2014 FINA Diving World Series held in China and Dubai due to the injury.

 In the beginning of the year, Mears relocated to Leeds to train alongside Laugher.
 The John Charles Centre for Sport is one of the UK's high performance centres for diving, and plays host to all 3-metre competitors competing for the British Diving Team.
 Mears and Laugher first competed together that year in the World Diving Series in London in April 2014 and finished fourth.
 In May 2014, the duo won bronze in the 3m synchronised at the FINA Diving World Series in Moscow.

 Mears and Laugher won their first gold medal on the 3 metre synchronised springboard at the 2014 Commonwealth Games.

 In 2015, Mears and Laugher won bronze in the World Championships in Kazan.

 2016

 In May 2016, Mears and Jack Laugher won the 3m synchronised springboard at the European Championships in London.

-Mears was selected alongside syncro partner Laugher to represent Great Britain in the 2016 Rio Olympics where they won a gold medal in the Men's 3m Synchronised Diving event, scoring a total of 454.32 points beating the American pair Sam Dorman and Michael Hixon (450.21) and the Chinese pair Qin Kai and Cao Yuan (443.70).
+Mears was selected alongside synchro partner Laugher to represent Great Britain in the 2016 Rio Olympics where they won a gold medal in the Men's 3m Synchronised Diving event, scoring a total of 454.32 points beating the American pair Sam Dorman and Michael Hixon (450.21) and the Chinese pair Qin Kai and Cao Yuan (443.70).
 This is the first ever Olympic gold medal won in British diving.